clojurebridge-berlin/clojurebridge-berlin.github.io/travis_foundation_post.md

 <blockquote class="twitter-tweet" lang="en-gb"><p lang="en" dir="ltr">Had a wonderful day <a href="https://twitter.com/ClojureBridgeDe">@ClojureBridgeDe</a> thanks to all the sponsors, organisers and amazing coaches! <a href="https://twitter.com/hashtag/quil?src=hash">#quil</a> <a href="https://twitter.com/hashtag/clojure?src=hash">#clojure</a> <a href="https://t.co/NF1qDM3A5L">pic.twitter.com/NF1qDM3A5L</a></p>&mdash; Nynne Christoffersen (@nynnest) <a href="https://twitter.com/nynnest/status/691199529127952384">January 24, 2016</a></blockquote>

 The workshop is over.
-People's faces show both excitement and exhausting.
-There is still a lot of of food left, so people are invited to stick around and help us finish it, or if they prefer they can go out and find dinner amonh themselves.
+People's faces show both excitement and exhaustion.
+There is still a lot of of food left, so people are invited to stick around and help us finish it, or if they prefer they can go out and find dinner among themselves.
 Afterwards organizers, coaches, and students all gather again at a bar nearby for a much deserved drink.
 Everyone seems to agree it was a success.
-After months of preparation we can see the results of our efforts, and we can starting thinking about the next event.
+After months of preparation we can see the results of our efforts, and we can start thinking about the next event.

 _To stay informed about future events you can subscribe to the [ClojureBridge Berlin mailing list](http://eepurl.com/bOa5Yr), or you can follow them on Twitter ([@ClojureeBerlinDE](https://twitter.com/ClojureBridgeDE)) and Instagram ([@clojurebridge_berlin](https://instagram.com/clojurebridge_berlin)).
 See you at the next event!_